-What makes an idea a good Pitt Seed project?
+What makes a good Pitt Seed project better?

 - Strong alignment with the Plan for Pitt

 - Broad impact for the institution

-Faculty and staff on all campuses are invited to submit a 90-second video pitching a project that addresses one or more of the three pillars in the Plan for Pitt.
+Faculty and staff on all campuses are invited to submit a 90-second video pitch that addresses one or more of three pillars in the Plan for Pitt.
 If selected, you will participate in program empowerment training to potentially move your proposal forward.
-Participants will receive up to a $2,000 stipend, and a professional development allowance of $1,000.
+Participants will receive up to a $2,000 stipend at the completion of all training.

-Pitt Seed projects are judged for their alignment with and significance to the Plan for Pitt, a statement of a problem or need, and a transdisciplinary stakeholder team.
+Pitt Seed projects are judged for their alignment with the Plan for Pitt, a statement of a problem or need, and a transdisciplinary team.

 Video Submission Guidelines

 - Log in to InfoReady with your Pitt credentials.

 - Scroll down and select Competition Title: “2023-2024 Pitt Seed VIDEO Pitch.”

 - Application process: